Visiting Mount Rainier and Need A Plan?

 We met in a history of Utah class at Weber State University and tied the knot in 2002.
 Matt worked for Social Security and taught adjunct history classes at our alma mater.
 Cheryl taught special education for 28 years and continues to volunteer by teaching a weekly dance fitness class.

 We took a shot at our dream in 2020 and started making YouTube videos about the national parks we know so well.
-We now have over 10,000,000 views and have sold over 18,000 guides.
+We now have over 20 million views and have sold over 24,000 guides.
 We are delighted to help travelers fulfill dreams of their own!

 We love trying out all the activities and working with local experts to give the best, most up-to-date travel advice out there.

-At We’re in the Rockies, we believe in preservation and donate 5% of the proceeds of your purchase to the Washington National Parks Fund to ensure access and enjoyment to future generations.
+At We're in the Rockies, we believe in education and donate 5% of the proceeds of your purchase to the Gene Sessions History Scholarship to make education affordable to future park rangers and history teachers.

 What's Included In Your Purchase?